-Here’s the deal.
-Each state had a choice to either run its own health exchange or allow the federal government to run it.
+Here’s the deal: each state had a choice to either run its own health exchange or allow the federal government to run it.
 Thirty-six states opted to let the federal government handle the exchanges.
 The data the government released today deals with just these 36 states.

 The data is limited.
 What you can get now is the lowest available premium in each of the 36 states for the 5 types of healh insurance plans available under Obamacare: Catastrophic, Bronze, Silver, Gold, and Platinum.
 In the case of Silver plans, you also get the cost of the second lowest plan available.

-There is still a lot of data not yet available.
+There is still a lot of data not yet available, though.
 For example, the data to compare the plans offered by the participating insurance companies is not yet available.
 This is important for several reasons, chief among them being that the lowest cost plan may not offer the coverage you want or include your doctor in its network.
 I expect this data to be available by October 1st.

 Also, you’ve probably seen news stories that either claim that Obamacare premiums will be higher or lower than what we pay now.
 I’ve come to believe that the liberal media claims Obamacare will lower premiums while the conservative media claims the opposite.
 The truth is that the outcome will vary from person to person, state to state, and even city to city.
-Time will tell.
+Only time will tell.